brenoprata10/nvim-highlight-colors/README.md

 Here is how you might use the options:
 ```
 lua require("nvim-highlight-colors").setup {
-	render = 'background', -- or 'foreground'
+	render = 'background', -- or 'foreground' or 'virtual'
 	enable_named_colors = true,
 	enable_tailwind = false,
 	custom_colors = {